tejaswisam/complaint_mgmt_sys/README.md

-# Hostel and Mess Complaint Registration System for IIITDM
+# HMCRS
- hmcrs
+Hostel and Mess Complaint Registration System for IIITDM